andersvi/OMOrch/README.md

 fex.
 "FullSOL" or "TinySOL":
 https://forum.ircam.fr/projects/detail/fullsol/

+There's a demo-workspace inside DEMO: "OMOrch_Intro_WS" - describing some of the features of OMOrch.

 OMOrch is very much under development, has a rather large TODO-list.
 I'd be happy if you contact me (anders@avinjar.no) if you find bugs,